Our Staff

 Founder President

-Being an early age orphan Dildar Ahmad had a part time job while pursuing graduation and his hard work got him the highest post next to boss.
-Things were going well when on 5th Sep 1996 evening relative of his boss played a joke of pulling hand and on losing the balance fell down and instantly lost the sensation and power below ribs.
-Having no idea of injury his friends took him to local hospital where from he was referred to SKIMS and for 45 days there doctors could not decide what to do and finally he decided to left the hospital voluntarily.
-Waiting for death for few years Dildar Ahmad finally decided to face the Sci and after taking loan and the amount he got through MACT started doing business and the paradigm shift was when he modified his car and in 2015 he became the first PwSCI in India to do the All India Spinal cord injury awareness drive when he drove his car for 24850 kms in 77 days throughout the length and breadth of india
+Being an early orphan, Dildar Ahmad had a part-time job while pursuing graduation, and his hard work earned him the highest position next to the boss.
+Things were going well when on 5th Sep 1996 evening relative of his boss played a joke by pulling his hand, and on losing his balance, fell down and instantly lost the sensation and power below his ribs.
+Having no idea of injury, his friends took him to the local hospital, where he was referred to SKIMS, and for 45 days there, doctors could not decide what to do, and finally, he decided to leave the hospital voluntarily.
+Waiting for death for few years Dildar Ahmad finally decided to face the SCI and after taking loan and the amount he got through MACT started doing business and the paradigm shift was when he modified his car and in 2015 he became the first PwSCI in India to do the All India Spinal cord injury awareness drive when he drove his car for 24850 kms in 77 days throughout the length and breadth of India

 Muzafar Nazir